torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

     binned = piv.resample('{}S'.format(seconds)).sum().fillna(0)

 pandas provides a wrapper for matplotlib that works very well for simple cases but isn't flexible enough to make a chart similar to the stacked-bar histograms above.
 Here's a script where I use matplotlib directly instead: [shellhist_pandas.py](/post/histogram_gnuplot_vs_matplotlib/shellhist_pandas.py).

+# Appendix: changelog

+**2017-08-15**: Added an [appendix](#appendix-pandas) discussing the use of [pandas](http://pandas.pydata.org/pandas-docs/stable/index.html).

+**2017-10-09**:

+- Added a nice way to make a stacked bar chart for multiple distributions using gnuplot, after discovering the `sum [min:max:step] <expr>` syntax.
+- Added `help` commands to be entered at the gnuplot prompt for easier access to relevant documentation.
+- Added the excellent [Gnuplot in Action](https://www.manning.com/books/gnuplot-in-action-second-edition) as an important resource for learning gnuplot.
+- Removed discussion of colour in gnuplot as it's mostly irrelevant to the task at hand and there's several good ways to change colours that aren't difficult to find.
+See `help colors`.
+- Made the "sum" line more distinct by making it dotted.

+**2017-10-11**: Previously I was using the term "time series" loosely to refer to timestamped data in general, but it usually refers to data that are equally spaced in time.
+"Event stream" is more applicable to the data used here.

 [^using]: A description of the `using` clause of the plot command can be found by entering `help using` at the gnuplot prompts or in the "Commands > Plot > Data > Using" section of [gnuplot's manual](http://gnuplot.info/docs_5.0/gnuplot.pdf).
 The manual is an excellent reference but isn't obviously a tutorial, and before reading most of it I had trouble finding the information I needed.
 If it was published in HTML I'd link directly to relevant sections, but it's only published in PDF so I've provided section breadcrumbs and `help` command keywords.
 [^smooth]: `help smooth freq` and the "Commands > Plot > Data > Smooth > Frequency" section of the gnuplot manual have an example of plotting a histogram with the `lines` plotting style.